The Min-Entropy of Classical-Quantum Combs for Measurement-Based Applications: Analysing Classically Driven Blind Quantum Computation

 \begin{Theorem}[Theorem 2, \cite{mantri2017flow}] In a single instance of the protocol, the mutual information between the client's secret input $\{\boldsymbol{\alpha}, \boldsymbol{f}\}$ and the information received by the server is bounded by

 where $I(\cdot;\cdot)$ denotes the mutual information and $H(\cdot)$ denotes the Shannon entropy. \end{Theorem}

-Using part of the proof of the above theorem which in particular shows that $H(\boldsymbol{A'}, \boldsymbol{C'}|\boldsymbol{A}, \boldsymbol{F}) \geq n$ (see \cite[Lemma 4,][]{mantri2017flow}) along with the properties of the mutual information and Shannon entropy, it is possible to arrive at a related entropic inequality which indicates the at least partial security of the protocol (`partial' because some information is leaked about the choice of angles in a given round):
+Using part of the proof of the above theorem (\cite[Lemma 4,][]{mantri2017flow}) and the properties of the mutual information and Shannon entropy, it is possible to lower bound the conditional Shannon entropy of the secret information $\boldsymbol{A}, \boldsymbol{F}$ given access to the shared information $\boldsymbol{C'}, \boldsymbol{A'}$:

-One important aspect that we want to emphasise is that the Shannon entropy is not a single-shot entropy and therefore only provides limited insight about the security of the protocol in a single round.
-The min-entropy however, \textit{is} a single-shot quantity, and since it deals with optimal learning strategies (optimal from the inquisitive server's perspective), it provides a more appropriate measure of security in this case: if it can be shown that the min-entropy equivalent of the quantity $H(\boldsymbol{A}, \boldsymbol{F}| \boldsymbol{C'}, \boldsymbol{A'})$ is bounded above zero, then the server is guaranteed to retain some uncertainty about the true computation.
-This is the content of the following theorem.
-It should first be noted that, in deriving \Cref{eq:Shannon_entropy_inequality}, the assumption is made that the computation is chosen uniformly at random (i.e. $H(\boldsymbol{A}, \boldsymbol{F}) = \log_{2}|\boldsymbol{A}| + \log_{2}|\boldsymbol{F}|$) and we make the equivalent assumption here (however for the corresponding change in variable from $\boldsymbol{F}$ to $\boldsymbol{O}$; explicitly, we assume $P(\boldsymbol{\alpha}, O) = \frac{1}{|\mathcal{A}|^{n}|\mathcal{O}|}$).